 This program has been developed in line with national approaches to LLM in Europe as to facilitate their acceptance.
 Therefore, an LLM mention is available to participants provided that they fulfill the following requisites:

 - Having completed full undergraduate degree in Law (for Italian candidates this is comparable to Laurea a ciclio Unico in Giurisprudenza) prior to the starting of the program

 - Choose 4 elective courses from the category “EU Legal Electives”.

 - Complete a master thesis on a topic associated to the core courses or one of the “EU Legal Electives”.

-The Master’s student composition is diverse in terms of national background, disciplines and interests.
+The Master’s student composition is diverse in terms of national background, disciplines, and interests.
 This creates an environment where excellence and diversity are jointly connected, making the recent graduates standing out in the current complex job market.
-The strong EU legal and policy background will provide the basis for successful career in:
+The strong EU legal and policy background will provide the basis for a successful career in: